gnuunixchad/arch-install-guide/README.md

 This guide is licensed under the [GNU Free Documentation License 1.3](./LICENSE), it is originally uploaded to [codeberg](https://codeberg.org/unixchad/arch-install-guide) and [github](https://github.com/gnuunixchad/arch-install-guide).

-Configuration files with my installation can be found on [codeberg](https://codeberg.org/unixchad/dotfiles) and [github](https://github.com/gnuunixchad/dotfiles)
+Configuration files with my installation can be found on [codeberg](https://codeberg.org/unixchad/dotfiles) and [github](https://github.com/gnuunixchad/dotfiles)(You might see few files linking to `./dotfiles/path/to/file`, its in this repository).

 # 0. setup
 partition:
 - LVM on LUKS
-- hibernation to encrypted swap partition
+- Hibernation to encrypted swap partition

 boot:
-- UEFI
+- Firmware:         UEFI
-- systemd-boot
+- Bootloader:       systemd-boot
-- Secure Boot with `sbctl`
+- Secure Boot:      sbctl

 ```lsblk
   NAME              SIZE  TYPE  MOUNTPOINTS